OfficeDev/Microsoft-Teams-Samples/samples/tab-nested-auth/nodejs/README.md

 ---
 page_type: sample
-description: This sample shows nested app authentication.
+description: This sample shows nested app authentication (NAA) is a new protocol that simplifies single sign-on (SSO) for single page applications.
 products:
 - office-teams
 - office